decentraland/documentation/content/creator/worlds/about.md

 * Testing scenes before deploying them to Genesis City

-You can get your own Decentraland World by getting a [Decentraland NAME](https://builder.decentraland.org/names), which are NAME NFTs within the DCL ecosystem, or you can get a World by having an [ENS domain](https://ens.domains), a decentralized name that is used across both Web2 & 3.
+You can get your own Decentraland World by getting a [Decentraland NAME](https://builder.decentraland.org/names), which are NAME NFTs within the DCL ecosystem, or you can get a World by having an [ENS domain](https://ens.domains), a decentralized name that can be used across both Web2 & 3.

 Acquiring a Decentraland NAME requires 100 MANA and can be assigned to your avatar, LAND, or Estate.
 Alternatively, you can purchase an already-minted NAME from a previous owner in the Marketplace.
 These NAMEs are then used by the Decentraland Explorer to load the associated World.